 Most of the Blue Ridge Parkway overlooks offer stunning sunrise areas and Buck Springs Gap Overlook is one of them!
-Located at milepost 407.6 on the Buck Spring Trail.
-It’s a 2.5-mile trail that is a moderately difficult hike near the Pisgah Forest in North Carolina.
+Located at Blue Ridge Parkway milepost 407.6 on the Buck Spring Trail, it’s a 2.5-mile trail that is a moderately difficult hike near the Pisgah Forest in North Carolina.
 Along the trail, there are several types of pretty wildflowers, trees, and wildlife!

 Craggy Dome Overlook